-The Sparta team has been working to meet the demands of a changing business landscape; a landscape that demands solutions to cope with soaring energy costs and climate change.
+The Sparta team has continued to work to meet the demands of a changing business landscape; a landscape that demands solutions to cope with soaring energy costs and climate change.
 For many businesses, addressing energy costs is a matter of survival and for consumers addressing environmental hazards is a must.
-Sparta has been carefully building a suite of products and services to address these demands and will continue to seek out new opportunities to add to this list of environmental technologies.
+Sparta continues to carefully build a suite of products and services to address these demands and will continue to seek out new opportunities to add to this list of environmental technologies.
 The Sparta commitment will always be to measure, prevent, limit, minimize or correct environmental damage and in doing so, help companies become more sustainable and more competitive.
-By applying this expertise to the massive stores of plastic the company presently has under management, Sparta feels confident that they can have a significant impact on helping rid the World of waste plastics; giving the dormant carbon-chains one more useful life on their journey back to Earth.
+By applying this expertise to the massive stores of plastic the company presently has under management, Sparta feels confident that they can have a significant impact on helping rid the World of waste plastics; giving the dormant carbon-chains one more useful life on their journey back to Mother Earth's control.